thesalesrebellion/thesalesrebellion.github.io/pages/totality.md

   date_range: '26 - 28'
   month_year: 'August 2025'
 hero:
-  eyebrow: "Totality is here to stay, our mama said so…"
+  eyebrow: "Totality is here to stay, your mama said so…"
   heading: "A &nbsp;new hope &nbsp;is &nbsp;coming &nbsp;to&nbsp;&nbsp;Totality…"
   image:
     path: "/assets/images/hero_sunset_city_bg.webp"